wothke/vgmplay-0.40.9/README.md

 The project is based on version vgmPlay0.40.6.
 It includes most of the original code including the 3rd party dependencies.
 All the "Web" specific additions (i.e. the whole point of this project) are contained in the "emscripten" subfolder.
 The main interface between the JavaScript/WebAudio world and the original C code is the adapter.c file.
 Some patches were necessary within the original codebase (these can be located by looking for EMSCRIPTEN if-defs).

-## LICENSE

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public

-License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA

 ## Credits
 Based on original C code of vgmPlay (see http://vgmrips.net/forum/viewtopic.php?t=112).